lordnikky/Roblox-Offset-Guides-for-educational-purposes/identity.md

 so the offset is 0x1D14D50

-# Identity struct :freezing:, press x on that rva u found in previous guide and go to first xref and look here :shocked:
+# Identity struct :freezing:

+press x on that rva u found in previous guide and go to first xref and look here :shocked:

 ```c
   *(_QWORD *)a1 = a2;